|

 OF CONNIE AND ANDREW BARRETT: "Jonathon Tibbetts, Justice of the Peace"

-THE TEXT OF THE SIGN OUTSIDE THE RESIDENCE OF JONATHON TIBBETTS:
+THE SIGN OUTSIDE OF THE RESIDENCE OF JONATHON TIBBETTS:

 ACCORDING TO CHARLIE CHAN, THE DATE OF THE MARRIAGE BETWEEN